 We saw why it happened.
-For the best part of two centuries Enlightenment prophets undermined and attacked the Bible as God’s Word, championing man’s autonomy and radical freedom, and secretly feeding his hubris.
+For the best part of two centuries Enlightenment prophets in Europe undermined and attacked the Bible as God’s Word, championing man’s autonomy and radical freedom, while secretly feeding his hubris.

-Some tried to warn (I mentioned Dostoevsky, Van Prinsterer and even Albert Schweitzer) but Europe’s establishment was unimpressed.
+Some tried to warn (Dostoevsky, Van Prinsterer and even Albert Schweitzer were mentioned) but Europe’s establishment was unimpressed.
 The shock-waves of the Boer and Herero Wars respectively had little effect.
-Europe was sailing confidently into the night, just like the Titanic on her maiden voyage of 1912, thinking that not even God could sink her.
+Europe was sailing confidently into the night, like the Titanic on her maiden voyage of 1912, thinking that not even God could sink her.

 My point was this: All that hubris was not caused by Jesus and his apostles, whom Europe’s leading thinkers despised so much for two centuries.
-Rather, it was the net-result of two centuries of human arrogance and its delusions about absolute freedom.
-(I wish my liberal professors in Pretoria told me that 35 years ago).
-But, as soon as the European boys were far from home, they had a go for it… on the green prairies of South Africa and in the hot sands of Namibia.
-They knew, they could get a lot done, before news would ever reach mama’s ears and the bishop’s sermons back home.
+Rather, it was the net-result of human arrogance and its delusions about absolute freedom (something my liberal professors in Pretoria never taught us 35 years ago).
+For, as soon as the European lads were far from home, they had a go for it on the prairies of South Africa and in the hot sands of Namibia.
+They knew, they could get a lot done, before news would ever reach mama’s ears or the bishop’s sermons back home in Europe, and so “Great” Britain and “Imperial” Germany committed atrocious crimes against tiny nations far away.

 South Africa stumbled too

 Maybe we did not stumble as badly as Germany and Britain did, and maybe our motives were more noble, and yet we stumbled badly for sure.
-After all our struggles to get back onto our feet after the Boer War, national pride and even greed became rampant since the fifties and sixties.
-In 1948 the National Party was voted into power with Apartheid as its official platform.
-We inherited racial segregation from the British.
-Apartheid simply meant “separateness”.
-Now we were going to implement racial segregation with all its implications by law, and with all its dehumanizing impact on the non-white peoples of our country – to secure our national survival (and our prosperity).
-Yes we were going to implement separateness on every level of society, except for the labour market, because we needed these black and coloured folks’ labour power so badly.
+After all our struggles to get back onto our feet after the Boer War, national pride and even greed sprang up as time moved into the forties, fifties and sixties.
+In 1948 the National Party was voted into power with Apartheid as its platform.
+To be sure, we inherited racial segregation from the British.
+Apartheid simply meant “separateness.”
+But now we were going to implement racial segregation (with all its humiliating implications) by law – to secure our own national survival and prosperity as Europeans who have settled in a distant continent.
+At least we did not kill our natives or enslave them.
+But we were going to implement separateness on every level of society, except for the labour market, because we needed the “non-white” labour power so badly.

 I think Chief Albert Luthuli of the ANC basically got it right when he said in Rosettenville in 1949: